-While in Iceland I experimented a bit with different ways to meet other travelers and locals while traveling alone.
+While in Iceland I experimented a bit with different ways to find travel companions.
+I enjoy meeting other travelers and locals on solo trips.
 There are a growing number of networks specifically to connect travelers.
 Here I will expand on my post about making friends and ridesharing in Iceland.
+This post gets a lot of attention but was quite out of date.
+I’m updating it to remove inactive networks and add new ones.

 I have a friend who uses Grindr to meet people and get tips while traveling.
 This popular gay hookup app works for him: he’s attractive and so lots of guys message him.
 He confessed that he responds to most sexual overtures with questions about travel plans and/or requests for tips about things the guys have already done.
 Sometimes this leads him to travel with someone for a bit, or do a tour or other activity with a guy from Grindr.
 Rarely does he actually use Grindr for it’s intended purpose.
 Apparently lots of folks using this app don’t mind transitioning from flirting to platonic travel buddies.